WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 	curl -v https://tng-dev.who.int/trustList --cert TLS.pem --key TLS.key
 	```

+### Send an onboarding/participation request
-### Send an onboarding/participation request to gdhcn-support@who.int which contains:
+- Send an onboarding/participation request to gdhcn-support@who.int which contains:
     - URL of the private repository created as a prerequisite
     - The GPG key exported in Step 4